nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to filter categories
+1. User requests to filter categories.
-2. AddressBook shows a list of persons with the given category
+2. AddressBook shows a list of persons with the given category.

+   Use case ends.

+**Use case: Sort by order**

+**MSS**

+1. User requests to sort by order.
+2. AddressBook shows a list of persons sorted by the given order.

    Use case ends.